The theatre, the theatre...come to Studio Theatre in the Center for Fine Arts tonight and tomorrow at 7:30 p....

 The most important thing I learned at Knox is how to make decisions like an adult.
-I learned to budget and manage my outside of class time productively.
+I learned to budget and manage my time outside of class productively.
 Everything started when I was taking Sculpture II (ART 217) with associate professor and chair of art Mark Holmes, who brought pieces of donated glass to class and showed us how to use a glass cutter to cut mirrors.
 My interest in glass quickly escalated to a desire of learning more about it.
 My ultimate goal as an artist is learning and mastering more materials.
 CMOG for sure is the best place to learn about glass, and Knox enabled me to go there!

 How do you think this experience has influenced you as an artist?

 I am very grateful for this amazing opportunity.
 I not only spent about eight hours a day in the CMOG studio with famous glass artists (my instructors were Suellen Fowler and Hugh Salkind), but also had the chance to explore the museum's collection as well as the wonderful Rakow Research Library.
 I also visited World's Kitchen Factory, which transforms glass into their famous unbreakable Corelle dishes every day.
 I attended the glassblowing demonstrations held at the museum's amphitheatre, which was built in place of an old Steuben Factory, which produced the world's clearest glass, and learned not only about flameworking, but also about other glass making techniques such as fusing, coldworking, and moldmaking.